-Quality Control is our passion and with more than 30 years’ experience developing QC for the in vitro diagnostics market we believe in producing high quality material that can help streamline procedures, whilst saving money for laboratories of all sizes and budgets.
-These qualities have been reflected in our Acusera true third party quality controls, Acusera 24.7 interlaboratory data management system and RIQAS EQA scheme.
+Quality Control is our passion and with more than 30 years’ experience developing Laboratory QC for the in vitro diagnostics market we believe in producing high quality material designed to streamline procedures, whilst reducing costs in laboratories of all sizes and budgets.
+These qualities have been reflected in our Acusera true third party quality controls, Acusera 24.7 interlaboratory data management software and RIQAS EQA scheme.

 Acusera Range of Quality Controls

-With over 390 parameters available in our Acusera range, choice and flexibility is guaranteed.
+With over 390 parameters available in our Acusera Internal Quality Control range, choice and flexibility is guaranteed.

-Randox is one of the largest manufacturers of true third party quality control solutions in the market.
-Our reliable, high quality controls will accurately assess the performance of your instruments, providing you with assurance that the results you are releasing are accurate and reliable.
+Randox is one of the largest manufacturers of true third party quality control solutions delivering reliable, high quality products designed to accurately assess instruments performance and ultimately provide confidence in patient test results.
 With more than 390 analytes available across the Acusera range and a wide range of formats providing flexibility & choice, we have a solution to suit you.

 Benefits of Randox Acusera